Newspaper Article 1981 – Pigeons chosen as theme for Napier woman’s second book

 “We kept looking for him – we still keep looking for him – but it was about a month before it really struck us that he had gone.”

-Despite the loss to Mrs Rowe, Horace left behind a woman deeply devoted to the creatures of the sea; As she had always been devoted to the animals and birds of the land.
+Despite the loss to Mrs Rowe, Horace left behind a woman deeply devoted to the creatures of the sea; as she had always been devoted to the animals and birds of the land.

 Both Allan and Rosamond and their family have taken a keen interest in whale watching since Horace left them and on two separate occasions have spotted Southern Right whales in Hawke Bay.